calebmer/calebmer.github.io/posts/2019-01-27/how-to-think-about-type-systems.md

 TODO: Image of the value universe, but now with all the strings _and_ numbers circled

-We may simply ask a type system the question “is this value a member of my type’s set of values?”
+We may ask a type system the question: “is this value a member of my type’s set of values?”
 This allows us to compare individual values to types.
 Type systems also have the difficult task of comparing two types to each other.

 Let’s think about some smaller sets.
 Let’s say we write a TypeScript type which can be any number zero through nine.